Last modified: Sun Jun 2 10:41:51 EDT 2019

 Vanilla DOOM with a PCI sound card

-My "new" PC is of late 2004 vintage.
-Windows 98 drivers for the motherboard chipset (especially the AC97 audio) and the GeForce 6800 GT video card are still available, so with some careful configuration choices it is possible to run Windows 98 on it with relatively little loss of functionality.
-Regrettably, Windows 98 driver support for even newer hardware is already drying up.
+The original protagonist of this article, which was my workhorse PC for 10 years, is of late 2004 vintage and uses the 865PE chipset released the previous year.
+W98 drivers for the motherboard chipset (especially the AC97 audio) and the GeForce 6-series video card were available, so with some careful configuration choices it was possible to run W98 on it with relatively little loss of functionality.
+Two somewhat newer P4 chipsets that I experimented with later had no W98 driver support at all but could boot to desktop.

 [0015B6D2] Initing hsflop.pdr [0015B6F1] Init Success hsflop.pdr [0015B6F1] Initing esdi_506.pdr [0015B6F7] Init Success esdi_506.pdr [0015B6F8] Initing esdi_506.pdr [0015B703] Init Success esdi_506.pdr [0015B703] Initing esdi_506.pdr

-To avoid this problem in a newer PC that supports SATA, you have to configure the BIOS to use what is variously known as "Legacy Mode" or "Compatible Mode," rather than "Native Mode" or "Enhanced Mode," for its ATA channels.
+To avoid this problem, I had to configure the BIOS to use "Legacy Mode," "Compatible Mode," or "IDE" rather than "Native Mode," "Enhanced Mode," or "AHCI" for its ATA channels.
 This limits you to four devices, but they don't all have to be PATA.
 The BIOS can map two SATA drives onto an emulated IDE channel.

 Beware that changing this configuration on a working system will probably